vsoch/vsoch.github.io/_posts/2020/2020-04-06-s3-minio-multipart-presigned-upload.md

 ## Next Steps

+This integration is not complete!
 If you want to test the current pull request, you can find everything that you need
 <a href="https://github.com/singularityhub/sregistry/pull/298" target="_blank">here</a>.
 Note that we will need to test both setting up SSL (meaning generating certificates for Minio, something I'll need help with since I don't have a need to deploy a Registry myself)